nalsi/Info813/Report_3.md

 #### Agglomerative clustering

 The dendrogram of the dataset using Euclidean method was plotted below.
-Combining with the heatmap shown above, three major clusters seem to best describe the dataset.
+Combining with the heatmap shown above, the three-cluster solution seems to best describe the dataset.

 ![](Report_3_files/figure-markdown_strict/unnamed-chunk-5-1.png)<!-- -->